KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 [Population by Age and Race Trend 2014](https://drive.google.com/file/d/0B02bpu7HZwJRelJTXzd1XzVWUE0/view?usp=sharing)

+### Church Mission Statement

+It's a good time to consider the church's mission statement:

 ### Outreach Calendar

 The church purchased a 2015 wall calendar.
 The calendar would be hung on a hook on the wall in a high traffic area of the church where it would not be forgotten.
 A pencil would be nearby so that the calendar could be easily updated.
 The calendar could be removed from the wall and taken to meetings too.